scanloc¶

 Procedure:

-Read real-time picks from the database and store them in SCML in a file,
+1. Read picks and amplitudes from the database and store them as SCML in a file, picks.xml, for later playbacks.
+Additional command-line options may be used to confine the retrieval:

-Play back picks in the SCML file them to the SeisComP messaging.
-Start scanloc separately for debugging on the command line considering default timing by creation time of the picks:
+2. Play back picks, amplitudes and origins in a SCML file sending them to the SeisComP messaging.
+Start scanloc separately for debugging on the command line **considering default timing by creation time of all picks, amplitudes and origins:

 Procedure:

-Create the pick files including picks and amplitudes in a non-real-time XML playback by the modules as in your 2-pipeline system.
-Since picks and amplitudes are created by the playback, their creation time is not a relevant measure of the order in which they were created.
+1. Create the pick files by scautopick [13] including picks and amplitudes in a non-real-time playback by the modules as in your 2-pipeline system.
+Since picks and amplitudes are created by the playback, their creation times are not a relevant measure of the order in which they were created.

 seiscomp start scmaster scamp scmag scevent scautoloc l1autoloc scanloc l1scanloc